 "People say, do you think it's safe to get vaccinated?
 I've said, yeah, I think for the most part it's safe to get vaccinated.
 I do.
 I do ...
 But if you're like 21 years old, and you say to me, should I get vaccinated?
 I'll go no. Are you healthy?
 Are you a healthy person? ...
 If you're a healthy person, and you're exercising all the time, and you're young, and you're eating well ... like, I don't think you need to worry about this."

-Rogan, who has been vaccinated himself along with his family, said that he thinks it is “safe to get vaccinated,” but he goes on to suggest that young, healthy people have no real reason to get vaccinated.
+Rogan said that he thinks it is "safe to get vaccinated," but he goes on to suggest that young, healthy people have no real reason to get vaccinated.
 Rogan is wrong.